 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is made up of a number of sections which are all pitched and slated, finished with metal ridge cappings and with gable walls sealed with cement fillet skews.
-The junctions of the various roof pitches are finished with metal valleys and metal valley gutters.
-A limited inspection of the roof space was possible through hatches within the ceilings of the utility room and bedroom three.
-The roofs are constructed of prefabricated timber trusses overlaid with timber sarking beneath the roofing membrane and slates.
-Insulation has been laid between and above ceiling joists.
+The roof is of pitched timber construction overlaid in slates and incorporating tile ridging.
+Access to the roof void was afforded via the hatch within the first floor hall.
+Our inspection was limited due to the presence of insulation.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are of cast iron gutters discharging into matching cast iron downpipes.
+The rainwater fittings are of PVC construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The external walls are constructed of solid pointed granite stonework incorporating some sections clad with timber.
+The main walls appear to be of timber frame construction incorporating roughcast, timber clad and pointed stonework finishes.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a double glazed timber casement or velux rooflight type.
-The entrance doors are of timber styles.
+The windows within the property are of timber casement type incorporating sealed unit double glazing.
+In addition, double glazed velux roof lights were also noted.
+The main entrance door and soffits/fascia's are of a timber type.